syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

-selectedData is for getting the data when the "rangeChanged" event trigger from clientside.
+selectedData is for getting the data when the "rangeChanged" event trigger from client side.